Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I know I've only been here for a week, but I think I'll be able to succeed in this job.
 Especially, since everyone is so helpful and allow each other to go into "Deep Work"
+- First day with a monitor...at HOME!
+YAY! :)